Policy Brief Exhibition & Contest

 A brief presents the issue, the context and the scope of the analysis, the main results and recommendations for practices.
 It may also include elements of methodology, indicators of quality assessment or confidence and validity of the results if this helps the decision maker to support his/her case.
 It also includes enough key references and contacts so that the reader knows where to find more information if needed.

-Similarly “Research briefs” or “management briefs” specifically provide recommendations for future research (or methodologies) or management practices and methods (know-hows).
+Similarly “Research briefs” or “management briefs” specifically provide recommendations for future research (or methodologies) or management practises and methods (know-hows).

 Authors of a brief